nikiforov-alexander/pt7-instateam-spring-with-hibernate/README.md

     - `hibernate-core`: Hibernate
     - `tomcat-dbcp` : Apache DBCP
     - `h2`: H2
-    - `nekohtml` : library used in [application.properties], so that
+    - `nekohtml` : library used in [application.properties],
         to make Thymeleaf templates HTML5 compliant
     - `junit` : unit testing library

     <hr>
-    Main package called `com.techdegree.instateam`.
+    Main package is called `com.techdegree.instateam`.
 Empty directories were created automatically by IntellijIdea.
 Static assets are saved in [resources/static][static] directory.
     Following files can be found there:
     - There is CSS directory [css],  with [normalize.css] and [site.css]
     - JavaScript file for application is called [app.js]
     - Website icon file : [favicon.png]

     <hr>
     Thymeleaf templates are in [resoures/templates][templates] directory.